Andrew C. Gould

 Research and Teaching Interests: Europe, political development, taxes, religion, research methods

 219 Hesburgh Center

 Nanovic Faculty Fellow

-His published works have been in the sub-fields of religion and politics, the political-economy of decision-making, and qualitative research methods.
-Gould wrote Origins of Liberal Dominance: State, Church, and Party in 19th Century Europe (University of Michigan Press, 1999).
+His published works have been on religion and politics, the political-economy of decision-making, and qualitative research methods.
+Gould wrote Origins of Liberal Dominance: State, Church, and Party in 19th Century Europe (University of Michigan Press).
 His articles appeared in West European Politics, Studies in Comparative International Development, and the Review of Politics; his chapters appeared in books and the Annual Review of Political Science.
-He and Anthony Messina are co-editing a book on European Identities?
-Regionalism, Nationalism, and Religion.
-Gould taught at the University of Washington, Seattle (Jackson School of International Studies) before coming to Notre Dame.
+He co-edited the book Europe’s Contending Identities: Supranationalism, Ethnoregionalism, Religion, and New Nationalism (Cambridge University Press).
+Before coming to Notre Dame, Gould taught at the University of Washington, Seattle (Jackson School of International Studies).